 - Keep tenofovir DF and all medicines out of reach of children.

 Where can I find more information about tenofovir disoproxil fumarate?

-- Recommendations on the use of tenofovir DF in people with HIV and HBV, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America.
+- Recommendations on the use of tenofovir DF in people with HIV and HBV, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV.

 Gilead Sciences, Inc.